Brazilian President Jair Bolsonaro hospitalized after 10 days of hiccups

 In the many recent presidential live streams, Bolsonaro’s hiccuping is evident — and he has prefaced some talks with acknowledgment of his hiccuping and disrupted speech.
 In one July 8 clip, Bolsonaro hiccuped approximately 14 times within his first minute speaking.

 Bolsonaro has had a run of health scares.
 He nearly died on the 2018 campaign trail after being stabbed in the abdomen.
 He lost a lot of blood and suffered a serious wound to his intestine.
-He contacted covid-19 last July after playing down the coronavirus for months.
+He contracted covid-19 last July after playing down the coronavirus for months.
 While in quarantine, he was bitten by an emu-like giant bird.
 He’s had a stubborn cough, too.

 ‘Hiccups’ were trending on Google in relation to Bolsonaro this past week, Brazilian newspaper O Globo reported.